BillGibsonDev/BillGibsonDev/README.md

 Greetings and Welcome to my Github!

-My name is Bill.
+### :man_technologist: About Me :

 I make user experiences in HTML, CSS, JavaScript, React and more.

 I am currently seeking opportunities for employment as a Frontend Web Developer.

-I occasionaly stream basic programming projects and more on Twitch! https://www.twitch.tv/gibbycodesy
+I occasionaly stream basic programming projects and more on Twitch! https://www.twitch.tv/gibbycodes

 My Portfolio: https://billgibson.net/